yashdeepyds/yashdeepyds/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on developing_logics!!
+- 🔭 I’m currently working as a Devops Engineer!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Devops tools to ease my life by automating things.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: ...
 -->
 <p>